Different ages signify different milestones, but to an insurance company, the age 25 signifies responsibility.

-Of course, many adults in various age ranges are not responsible drivers, however, the insurance companies need some sort of standard to classify young drivers from experienced drivers so that they can adjust car insurance premiums accordingly.
-At age 25 you are probably working or attending college and you may already be married.
-The more responsibility you have, the more you can expect your car insurance premium to decrease.
+Of course, many adults in various age ranges are not responsible drivers; however, the insurance companies need some sort of standard to classify young drivers and experienced drivers so that they can adjust car insurance premiums accordingly.

 Getting Car Insurance for a Young Driver

 As soon as a young driver is ready to sit behind the wheel, it is time to get insurance.